 Now we’re ready to talk about drums with “Pulse – The Advanced Production Instrument.”

-The main attraction of Pulse for me is the selection of sounds provided which are specifically chosen for dubstep music makers.
+The main attraction of Pulse for me is the selection of sounds provided which are specifically chosen for the dubstep maker.
 You can stop hunting through a thousand drum sound font sets hoping to find one that works.
 But those that you did find in the past can be imported into Pulse so you have access to your whole collection in one spot.

 The Best Parts: Pulse comes with 400 drum kits, not just sounds but entire kits specifically chosen for dubstep production!
 Each sound can be changed up with the modulation and effects knobs as well, so the possibilities are truly endless.